d-flood/transcribedit/README.md

 TranscribEdit is basically an alternative to available WYSIWYG XML TEI text editors.
 Transforming XML TEI encoded transcription files to the tokenized JSON format required by the Collation Editor was too labor intensive for my workflow.
 This is an app to work natively in a compatible JSON format.
 It is also developed under the assumption that, if desired, it will be much easier to add a function for converting the tokenized JSON into valid TEI XML.
 Since TEI is still the standard in Digital Humanities around the world, I hope to add a 'JSON to TEI' export function eventually.

 The strength of this editor is that it produces and retrieves transcriptions files that require no conversion at all to be used with the collation editor.
 Perhaps the biggest drawback of this editor is that it was developed to transcribe one verse at a time.
-A near-future goal is to display and export a 'page view' (if the user has chosen to encode page breaks and page numbers).
+A full-chapter view can be enabled from the settings menu, but this is for viewing and copying, not for editing.

 I use this editor daily for my doctoral research and so it is being actively improved as I think of useful features that help with my own research.